finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 ### Target Contributors
-*Describe the contributor profile (background, position, organization) you would like to get contributions from*
+*Describe the contributor profile (background, position, organization) you would like to get contributions from.*

 ## Infrastructure needs
 *Describe the FINOS infrastructure you will need for this project, in addition to a GitHub repository.
 The FINOS team will connect with you before setting up any of this infrastructure.
 Remove items if not required. *